NoroffFEU/development-platforms/Github-case-study.md

 - By 2013, the platform had reached three million users and was hosting five million repositories.
 - By the end of the year, the number of repositories had doubled again to reach 10 million.

-**Funding and Valuation**
+**Funding and valuation**
 - In 2012, GitHub received an investment of $100 million from Andreessen Horowitz with a valuation of $750 million.
 - In 2015, an additional round of funding led by Sequoia Capital brought in $250 million, valuing the company at approximately $2 billion.

-**Expansion and Recognition**
+**Expansion and recognition**
 - In 2015, GitHub opened its first office outside the US, in Japan.
 - In 2016, GitHub was ranked 14th on the Forbes Cloud 100 list.
 However, it did not make the list in 2018, 2019, or 2020.

 **Challenges**

 - In 2018, GitHub experienced the third-largest DDoS attack in history, with incoming traffic reaching 1.35 terabits per second.
 In response to this attack, GitHub and its DDoS protection partner, Akamai Prolexic, took a combination of actions.
-Akamai took care of filtering out the malicious traffic by redirecting the incoming traffic to its scrubbing centers, while GitHub used its own network defences to keep its systems stable.
+Akamai took care of filtering out the malicious traffic by redirecting the incoming traffic to its scrubbing centres, while GitHub used its own network defences to keep its systems stable.
 The collaboration between the two resulted in a speedy resolution in just 10 minutes with no data loss or compromise.
 This experience emphasises the need for a robust DDoS protection plan and the benefits of partnerships between organisations and tech providers in combating DDoS attacks.

 ### Microsoft and GitHub